Internet DRAFT - draft-ietf-decade-integration-example

 efficient content distribution by effectively leveraging the INS

 system.
-Note that for the example of integrating ALTO and INS
+For the example of integrating ALTO and INS systems to

-systems to support file distribution of CPs, we only show the
+support file distribution of CPs, we show the feasibility of such

 8.1.
 Performance Metrics